 The oldest recorded use of the dragon to symbolise Wales however, is from the Historia Brittonum, written by the historian Nennius around 820.

 The red dragon was even said to have been used as the British standard at the Battle of Crecy in 1346, when the Welsh archers, dressed in their beloved green and white, played such a crucial role in defeating the French.

 And although Owain Glyndwr raised the dragon standard in 1400 as a symbol of revolt against the English Crown, the dragon was brought to England by the House of Tudor, the Welsh dynasty that held the English throne from 1485 to 1603.
 It signified their direct descent from one of the noble families of Wales.
 The green and white stripes of the flag were additions of Henry VII, the first Tudor king, representing the colours of his standard.

 During Henry VIII’s reign the red dragon on a green and white background became a favourite emblem on Royal Navy ships.

 As the national flag of Wales, the red dragon appears to have regained popularity in the early part of the twentieth century, when it was used for the 1911 Caernarfon Investiture of Edward, Prince of Wales.
-It wasn't until 1959 however, that it became officially recognised as the national flag of the principality.
+It wasn’t until 1959 however, that it became officially recognised as the national flag of the country.

 The Red Dragon now flies proudly over public and private buildings throughout Wales, and thousands still cross the border into England every other year, when the two nations meet for their ‘historic struggle’ on the rugby battlefield known as Twickenham.
 Welshmen, women and children carrying the dragon as a symbol of pride in their history and culture.